-2.6 General Impact of Model Updates on Loss Estimates
+2.7 General Impact of Model Updates on Loss Estimates

 The general impact of the Verisk Severe Thunderstorm Model for the United States updates on gross insurable occurrence and aggregate losses is presented in the tables available through the link below.
-These loss changes are due to hail, straight-line wind, and tornado losses combined as well as by individual sub-peril, and include demand surge.
-They represent the percentage change in loss estimates calculated by the previous version of Touchstone [2021 (9.0)] as compared with those calculated by the current version of Touchstone [2022 (10.0)], for the model domain (conterminous United States), each region, each state, and the District of Columbia, using the 10,000-year all-events and 10,000-year cat-only stochastic catalogs.
+These loss changes are due to hail, straight-line wind, and tornado losses combined and include demand surge.
+They represent the percentage change in loss estimates calculated by the previous version of Touchstone Re [2021 (9.0)] as compared with those calculated by the current version of Touchstone Re [2022 (10.0)], for the model domain (conterminous United States), each region, each state, and the District of Columbia, using the 10,000-year cat-only stochastic catalog.